AJRepo/PHPlot/phplot/README.txt

 Here are some of the problems we know about in PHPlot.
 See the bug tracker on the PHPlot project web site for more information.

-#3045131 SetTransparentColor problems
-  There is an order dependency in SetTransparentColor(), and you cannot use it on a data color.
-This is planned to be fixed in the next release.

-#3049726 Optimize color allocation
-  PHPlot adds unneeded colors in the image color map.
-This is planned to be fixed in the next release.

 #1795969 The automatic range calculation for Y values needs to be rewritten.
   This is especially a problem with small offset ranges (e.g. Y=[999:1001]).
   You can use SetPlotAreaWorld to set a specific range instead.